 For information about volunteering for other animal-related nonprofits, see listings under Volunteer Opportunities.

-Explore a lush tropical rain forest brimming with butterflies, then settle in for a visit with Rosie, the center’s “famous” (and friendly) tarantula.
+The Butterfly Pavilion was established in 1995 as the first stand-alone nonprofit invertebrate zoo in the country.
+It features a lush tropical rain forest brimming with butterflies, visits with Rosie, the center’s “famous” (and friendly) tarantula, four indoor exhibit areas, and an outdoor garden and nature trail.
 Regular daytime admission is only $1 if it’s your birthday.
-A new exhibit called “Invertebrate World” features interactive play areas.
 6252 W. 104th Ave., Westminster.
 303-469-5441.
 See more events, plus yoga and photography classes, at www.butterflies.org.

 June 10: World Oceans Day